Golf Tutorials

 Final Thoughts

 In short, a golf ball’s functional life is tied directly to its physical condition, not a predetermined number of holes played.
 Your best tools for judging a ball's health are your eyes and your fingernails.
-If it has a major cut, or a scuff deep enough to catch your nail, its performance is compromised and it's time for it to be retired from competitive play.
+If it has a major cut, or a scuff deep enough to catch your nail, its performance is compromised, and it's time for it to be retired from competitive play.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like